 They’re only designed to run on mains electricity so if your campsite doesn’t have an electric hook up, you’re pretty much doomed.

-If you’re a serious camper, a proper portable camping fridge or portable camping cool box would be your best choice.
+If you’re a serious camper, a proper portable refrigerator or electric camping fridge would be your best choice.

 Whilst some camping fridges do come with a fridge freezer, others are just the fridge alone.
 If you're going on a longer trip, having a camping fridge with a fridge freezer is super handy.
 You'll be able to bring things like frozen veggies and ice cubes for the the G and T's, a deal breaker for some.